 Data was entered and analyzed by using statistical package for social sciences (SPSS) version 26.0.
-Qualitative variables are presented as frequency and percentages while quantitative variables are presented as mean \pm standard deviation (SD).
-Chi-square test was applied to compare qualitative variables and a p value <0.05 is considered as significant.
+Qualitative variables are presented as frequency and percentages while quantitative variables are presented as mean $\pm$ standard deviation (SD).
+Chi-square test was applied to compare the histories of smoking, anti-TB treatment and contact with gender and a p value <0.05 is considered as significant.
 Patients were followed for two months to observe the treatment response and good response was taken as gold standard to calculate the sensitivity and specificity of diagnostic outcomes.